Meaning of Going Concern

-- The going concern principle provides the sound basis for the measurement of income or the profit is provided by the going concern in Accounting.
-Due to this the product which can be used in the business for more than a year or having future economic benefit is recognized as a fixed asset, not as an expense.
+- The going concern principle provides the sound basis for the measurement of income or profit.
+Thus the product that can be used in the business for more than a year or having future economic benefits is recognized as a fixed asset, not as an expense.

-- It is because of the going concern assumption that we classify the assets and the liabilities as long term or short term.
+- It is because of this assumption that we classify the assets and the liabilities as long term or short term.

 - In the ordinary course of business, enterprise values its entire current asset at the cost or the net realizable value, whichever is lower;

-- The liabilities that arise at the time of liquidation gets ignored which results in the non-disclosure of important information to the unsecured creditors.
+- The liabilities that arise at the time of liquidation get ignored which results in the non-disclosure of important information to the unsecured creditors.

 Possible Indications of Going Concern Problems

-- The negative trends in the business which includes the decrease in sales, increase in cost, unfavorable financial ratios, recurring loses etc.
+- The negative trends in the business include the decrease in sales, an increase in cost, unfavorable financial ratios, recurring losses, etc.

 - The declining liquidity position of the company and not having sufficient financing arrangements;

 - The increment in short term borrowings or the overdraft limit not resulting in an increase in business.

 - The bankruptcy of the debtors of the business;